basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 resource usage, and has a simple scale out scheme to address growth in data set size or request rates.
 Each service that uses Dynamo runs its own Dynamo instances.

->Riak is a highly available, scalable, open source key/value database.
-These notes describe where Riak's design decisions emulated and diverged from Dynamo's (as described in this paper).
+>Riak KV is a highly available, scalable, open source key/value database.
+These notes describe where Riak KV's design decisions emulated and diverged from Dynamo's (as described in this paper).
 >
->Riak offers several query methods in addition to the standard key/value interface, is made to be highly-available, is efficient in its resource uses, and has a simple scale out story to accompany data and traffic growth.
+>Riak KV offers several query methods in addition to the standard key/value interface, is made to be highly-available, is efficient in its resource uses, and has a simple scale out story to accompany data and traffic growth.

 ### 2.1 System Assumptions and Requirements